Skip to content

 2. Many stops a day: pool, pest, cleaning, landscaping, property maintenance

-Route trades do not have one edge to defend.
+Route trades don't have one edge to defend.
 A pest tech hits a dozen addresses, a pool route runs twenty stops, a cleaning crew does six houses before lunch.
 A single fence around the shop tells you nothing, and fencing every customer's yard is a losing game.
-The number you are actually missing is not "were they on-site," it is "how long was the real stop versus the drive versus the sitting."
+The number you're actually missing isn't "were they on-site," it's "how long was the real stop versus the drive versus the sitting."

 app.getclox.com/schedule